 - Length of Stay per Entry: 180 days

-- Extendable: Yes, once per year
+- Extendable: Yes, once per stay

-- Obtainable From: A Royal Thai Embassy/Consulate or online through Thailand’s official e-visa website
+- Obtainable From: A Royal Thai Embassy/Consulate or online through Thailand’s official e-visa website (cannot apply while in Thailand)

 - Minimum Age for Primary Visa Holder: 20 years old